bacdillon/Python/05_Streamlit/Bagger Digital Preservation/Readme.md

 ## Overview

-This project demonstrates how BagIt/Bagger packages, transfers, and validates digital files for preservation.
+This simple project demonstrates how BagIt/Bagger packages, transfers, and validates digital files for preservation.
 The Rotterdam Deck Plans PDF is used as the sample payload.
 Users enter Bag Information, such as the bag name, transfer type, sender contact, and institution, then add the PDF.
 Bagger creates a BagIt package containing the file, metadata, and checksums.
 The bag can then be validated to confirm its structure and file integrity.